-An experienced and skilled personal injury lawyer could assist you in building a comprehensive claim for damages relating to your losses.
-While you are focusing on your physical and mental health, a natural gas truck attorney could remove some of the pressure and navigate the legal system on your behalf.
+An experienced and skilled personal injury attorney could assist you in building a comprehensive claim for damages relating to your losses.
+While you are focusing on your physical and mental health, a truck accident attorney in Indiana, PA could remove some of the pressure and navigate the legal system on your behalf.

-Although commercial truck drivers and their employers are subject to strict rules and regulations for licensing and the operation of these large vehicles, they may still engage in the same risky behaviors that regular motor vehicle operators do.
+Although commercial truck drivers and their employers are subject to strict rules and regulations for licensing and the operation of these large vehicles, they may still engage in the same risky behaviors as regular motor vehicle operators.
 Some of the scenarios that commonly lead to trucking collisions include:

-Other factors may contribute to trucking accidents, as well, including poor road conditions, driver inexperience or lack of training, unbalanced loads or improperly loaded cargo, and poor truck maintenance.
-Since many of these accidents may result in devastating injuries to others, individuals in this situation may want to consult with a truck accident lawyer in Western PA for information about legal recourse.
+Other factors may contribute to trucking accidents, as well, including poor road conditions, driver inexperience, lack of training, unbalanced loads, improperly loaded cargo, and poor truck maintenance.
+Since many of these accidents may result in devastating injuries to others, individuals in this situation may want to consult with a knowledgeable truck accident lawyer in Western, PA for information about legal recourse.

 A coal truck lawyer could help a plaintiff receive appropriate compensation for these injuries.
 Coal is a highly flammable substance, and a collision that sparks a fire may lead to a massive conflagration.
 Similarly, natural gas is combustible, and a small fire may quickly lead to a large explosion.
 It is easy to see how any of these situations may result in life-threatening injuries.

-Specific state and federal laws exist governing commercial truck drivers and trucking companies, which are important to understand for anyone injured in a crash.
+Specific state and federal laws exist governing commercial truck drivers and trucking companies, which are important to understand for anyone injured in a crash in Indiana, PA.
 These laws include:

-- Keeping accurate records – Such records include logbooks recording the times that a driver operates a truck, the exact contents of the truck, and when the truck has been serviced or repaired.
-Failure to keep accurate logs violates state and federal regulations.
+Such records include logbooks recording the times that a driver operates a truck, the exact contents of the truck, and when the truck has been serviced or repaired.
+Failure to keep accurate logs and records violates state and federal regulations.

-- Mandatory rest periods – Under federal law, truck drivers must take mandatory breaks to avoid fatigue and, ultimately, falling asleep at the wheel.
-Under Hours of Service (HOS) rules created by the Federal Motor Carrier Safety Administration (FMCSA), truck drivers must take a 30minute break every 8 hours, drive no more than 11 hours in a 24 hour period and be off duty 10 hours every day.
+Under federal law, truck drivers must take mandatory breaks to avoid fatigue and, ultimately, falling asleep at the wheel.
+Under Hours of Service (HOS) rules created by the Federal Motor Carrier Safety Administration (FMCSA), truck drivers must take a 30-minute break every 8 hours, and can drive no more than 11 hours after at least 10 consecutive hours of being off duty.

 Negligent truck drivers and their parent companies are responsible for any damage that their actions cause.
 A coal truck accident attorney could help to establish this negligence in a court of law.
 Still, pursuing a personal injury claim is often more challenging than it should be for those injured in catastrophic truck accidents.
 By having legal counsel at your side throughout the claims process, you may be more likely to receive an efficient and fair settlement of your claim.
-Contact a lawyer today.
+Contact a dedicated Indiana, PA lawyer at Marcus & Mack today.